 Bridget is developing the project “To (Phase) Cancel The Cops”, encompassing the development of custom phase cancelling technology and its presentation as a performance-installation.
 The project explores the philosophy and acoustic science of phase cancellation, and its practical applications against urban politics of dis-appointment.

-I’ve been enjoying getting to go deeper into a project that sits at this really juicy intersection of stuff I froth – acoustic science, collecting and repurposing electronic music equipment, Deleuze, Sun Tzu, and hating the police.
 At this stage, I’ve been collecting speakers and amplifiers to build a big prototype of the sound system that will, in principle, be able to mirror and neutralise police sirens.
 My testing ground of the testing ground is to face a line of speakers – let’s call it Sound System A, against a line of microphones, flanked by another line of speakers – Sound System B. System A broadcasts a siren, which is picked up by the microphones, sent through audio software Ableton Live, the sound waves are flipped (to become identical, but reversed image of themselves) then sent through System B, facing straight back at the source.
 In a world without computer latency, the two waves meet and cancel each other out.
 In a world, with latency, lag, and near-constant sonic interference this is hard to pull off, but there’s a world of potential within these imperfections of how the sound waves can still be manipulated and scrambled beyond recognition.

 I can’t remember exactly what brought me to this question, just that I was speculating in an off-hand kinda way last summer to a friend about whether you could apply the principals behind noise-cancelling headphones on a grander scale, and to cancel specific sounds that we could all do without (like the sound of the police) – which then got fed back to another friend who asked me to write an article about it for un Magazine, so this year has been a huge rabbit hole of enquiry.
 I think a lot about what a world without police would and could look like – but how would it sound?
 Sirens make up an acoustic ecology of fear, dread, and self-policing.
 Like I know that police can exist without sirens, but I’m really excited by this augmented reality where we can limit the ways they exist for us, to prize open chambers in our mind of what we’d consider doing and how we’d move and organise if there was no fear of the police.